-Thoracic : This is also called Dorsal spine.
-It is below cervical and spans upper trunk or thorax or area corresponding to chest.
-It contains total of 12 vertebrae and are designated as T1 to T12 in a fashion similar to we discussed for cervical vertebrae.
+This is also called the dorsal spine.
+It is below cervical and spans upper trunk or thorax or area corresponding to the chest.
+It contains a total of 12 vertebrae designated as T1 to T12 in a fashion similar to we discussed for cervical vertebrae.
 It has a normal kyphotic curve.

-Sacral : Itis composed of five sacral vertebrae S1 to S5. in contrast to other parts we just discussed, vertebrae in sacral spine are fused to each other.
-This part of spine follows lumbar spine and is present in pelvic area.
+It is composed of five sacral vertebrae S1 to S5.
+In contrast to other parts we just discussed, vertebrae in the sacral spine are fused to each other.
+This part of spine follows lumbar spine and is present in the pelvic area.

-Coccyx or Coccygeal : This is also known as tail bone.
+This is also known as the tailbone.
 It is the final segment of the human vertebral column, of four fused vertebrae (the coccygeal vertebrae) below the sacrum.

-Function of spine is to support and transmit weight of trunk to lower limbs, to aid in motion of the trunk and to support and protect spinal cord & other vital organs.
+The function of the spine is to support and transmit weight of trunk to lower limbs, to aid in the motion of the trunk and to support and protect spinal cord & other vital organs.
 Spinal Cord is the structure that transmits neural fibers.
 These fibers further supply the organs in form of nerves.

-Movements of spine occur at special joints called facet joints that are formed between two adjacent vertebrae.
-Various muscles carry out the movements of spine.
+Movements of the spine occur at special joints called facet joints that are formed between two adjacent vertebrae.
+Various muscles carry out the movements of the spine.
 These muscles are important for maintaining posture and transmission of loads created during normal activities, work, and play.
-Strength of these muscles is important and lack of strength would lead to various backache problems.
+The strength of these muscles is important and lack of strength would lead to various backache problems.

 Vertebrae are shaped in such a way that the spinal cord is protected from damage by the bones of the entire spinal column.

-The vertebrae are responsible for transmission of of the weight.
-Each vertebra consist of an anterior body which is attached to a posterior ring called posterior neural arch.
-Two struts of bones called pedicles arise from body and join two converging struts called laminae.
+The vertebrae are responsible for transmission of the weight.
+Each vertebra consists of an anterior body which is attached to a posterior ring called posterior neural arch.
+Two struts of bones called pedicles arise from the body and join two converging struts called laminae.
 Pedicles, laminae and posterior surface of body forms boundaries of spinal canal.
-This spinal canal is the space where spinal cord passes.
-There is a transverse process on either side of the arch which serves as attachment to varoius muscles and ligaments.
+This spinal canal is the space where the spinal cord passes.
+There is a transverse process on either side of the arch which serves as an attachment to various muscles and ligaments.
 Dead posteriorly is the posterior spinous process that can be felt on our back as bumps.
-Posterior spinous processes also serve as attachment to ligaments and muscles of spine.
+Posterior spinous processes also serve as an attachment to ligaments and muscles of the spine.